-[ I took out the loans] just so I could get the food shopping and stuff like that, just so I could survive for ...
-I think it was about three weeks.
+[I took out the loans] just so I could get the food shopping and stuff like that, just so I could survive for ...
+I think it was about three weeks, until I had some extra money coming in, because ...[I] just didn't have any!'